The Best Areas to Stay in Tokyo for First Time Visitors

 NOHGA HOTEL AKIHABARA TOKYO ($$)

-- 🗺️ Nearby: Yushima Seido, Fujisoft Akiba Plaza and EDO Culture Complex
+• 🗺️ Nearby: Yushima Seido and EDO Culture Complex

-This hotel offers something that no other hotel (listed here) seems to have… the Gaming Cave!!
+Nohga Hotel Akihabara offers something that no other hotel (listed here) seems to have… a Gaming Cave!!

-Given we’re in the heaven of anime, manga, and games – I couldn’t not mention this amenity.
+Given we’re in anime, manga, and fame heaven, I couldn’t not mention this amenity.
 Nohga is a wonderful hotel for everyone, including families, but it is extra wonderful for those who love gaming!

 Ready to experience a Japanese gaming cave?
 Book your room today!